hype1524/PredictStockPrice/README.md

   - Stores the final trained model in `.keras` format.
   - Includes the model's final prediction results.

+  ## 📄 Report
+  - `report.pdf`: A comprehensive report detailing the methodology, data collection, model implementation, and experimental results of this project.
+Located in the root directory.

 - Model training was conducted using Kaggle.
 Corresponding notebooks and output files are also saved here.

 ---